A South East Coast Road Trip from Sydney to Melbourne

 Australia Rock at Narooma beach whose formation mimics the outline of Australia.

 A seal enjoys the sunshine along the Narooma coast.
+And I enjoy the seal.

 A rather flattering shot of Melbourne's rather carbuncular Federation Square.
 Nice to photograph but probably not nice to have to see every day.